compserv/hknweb/README.md

 You may notice many of our Makefile commands can be ran manually.

-We not only use Makefile commands to simplify and abstract away many commonly used development commands (especially setting the dev environment via `HKNWEB_MODE='dev'`), but also to sanity check to make sure we don't accidentally modify our main system (see how we call `python` in the Makefile).
+We not only use Makefile commands to simplify and abstract away many commonly used development commands (especially setting the dev environment via `HKNWEB_MODE='dev'`), but also to sanity check to make sure we don't accidentally modify your main system (see how we call `python` in the Makefile).

 ## Development